s-howe/discogs-search-top-rated/README.md

 Search tips:
 * The `--year` argument can take ranges e.g. `--year "1994-1999"`
 * The `--style` argument appears to search for styles containing any of the words in the given string e.g. `--style "deep tech house"` will return results with both 'deep house' and 'tech house' styles

+## Ideas for further development

+Contributions are very welcome.
+Current ideas:
+* --output option
+    * html - output/open a HTML file which lists the results, complete with images and release info
+    * txt - output to a text file instead of stdout